WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 # Logistic Regression

-**Instructions**: To run the program, compile and run MachineLearn.java.
+**Instructions**: This is a binomial logistic regression.
+To run the program, compile and run MachineLearn.java.
 This is set by default to classify the wine dataset (dataset_wine1.txt holds label 1: wine 1 and label 0: wine 2).

 Modify parameters or whatever you want in this java file.
 We will indicate in our report the parameters that we used.
 The datasets are found in the dataset folder.